BMW iX3 SUV - Engines, drive & performance

 - Unadventurous design

 Unlike its rivals, the iX3 gets a single electric motor powering the rear wheels.
-This means it isn't as quick as the dual-motor Jaguar I-Pace in a straight line, but it still gets a sporty setup in typical BMW fashion.
+This means it isn't as quick as the dual-motor Jaguar I-Pace in a straight line, but it still feels fast and gets a sporty setup in typical BMW fashion.

-This chassis setup and the low-slung battery does at least mean the iX3 corners with little body lean, while the steering is fast to respond, if lacking in feel.
+The firm chassis setup and the low-slung battery does at least mean the iX3 corners with little body lean and plenty of grip, while the steering is fast to respond, if lacking in feel.
+Even in poor weather, we found the iX3 had no trouble getting its 282bhp to the tarmac, including from a standing start.
 Sport mode makes the steering heavier but also renders the suspension too bouncy, so we quickly turned it off.

 BMW iX3 electric motor

 The iX3 is powered by a single 282bhp electric motor at the rear axle, giving it a 0-62mph acceleration time of 6.8 seconds.
 This should be plenty quick enough for most SUV (and EV) buyers, but it's some way off rivals.
 The Audi e-tron, Jaguar I-Pace and Mercedes EQC all feature front and rear motors, providing more power and four-wheel drive.

 The iX3 accelerates very quietly, with just a distant whine from its electric motor.
 If you prefer, you can also choose a louder sound thanks to 'balanced' and 'sporty' settings.
 The iX3 glides away from a standstill smoothly, with instant pulling power doing a good job of disguising its 2,185kg weight.